deprimus/Tale/README.md

 # Getting started

+1. In your project, open `Window -> Package Manager`
+2. Choose `Packages: In Unity Registry`
+3. Search `Post Processing` and install it
-1. Copy the `Assets` folder into your project's `Assets` folder
+4. Copy this repo's `Assets` folder into your project's `Assets` folder
-2. In the toolbar, click `Tale -> Setup -> Run Full Setup`
+5. In the toolbar, click `Tale -> Setup -> Install Dependencies`
-3. Click `Import` if a window pops up
+6. Click `Import` if a window pops up (Tale needs the TextMeshPro Essentials package)
+7. In the toolbar, click `Tale -> Setup -> Run Full Setup`
-4. All done.
+8. All done.
 Tale is now fully operational.

 The Tale source code is located in `Assets/Scripts/Tale`.
 The `Assets/Resources` dir contains additional resources, such as the Tale logo (which is used in the splash scene).